Update on public transport in Auckland under Alert Level 4.

 - Essential workers may be asked, while travelling, to show who they work for.
 Where practical people should carry some form of identification showing who they are, who they work for, and their job (e.g. a business card, letter from their employer, or other work ID).

-- All AT construction sites are being made safe and secure by our contractors and will be closed from 11.59pm tonight.
+- All AT construction sites are being made safe and secure by our contractors and will be closed from 11.59pm on Wednesday, 25 March 2020.
 These sites will be regularly monitored for health and safety.
 Only work related to maintaining essential services and critical infrastructure and to address immediate and short-term safety issues (e.g. emergency maintenance work) will be undertaken by Auckland Transport until the alert level is reduced by the Government.